-All students should visit the College & Career Center and its webpage often, listen for announcements and read this monthly newsletter for up-to-date information that will relate to you.
-This newsletter is posted monthly on the North Point website.
-Discuss this information with your people who will help and support you through this decision making process.
+Welcome to a new and exciting year at North Point High School.
+The College & Career Center has great things to share with all students throughout the school year.
+All students should visit the College & Career Center and its webpage often, listen for announcements and read emails and newsletters for up-to-date information that will relate to you.
+This newsletter is posted on the North Point website.
+Discuss this information with the people who will help and support you through this decision-making process.